porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 The value `available` in Limit struct was decremented, so now only 0.0001 ETH is available for transfer.

 Since the `ONE_DAY` is set to 1 minute only for this test, another transfer with any amount less than the limit is supposed to succeed accordingly after a minute instead of 24 hours.
-However, the second transfer wouldn't succeed but we need to wait for apx 10 more mins at least.
-This is where we need to know about a constrain with regard to `block.timestamp` on the current zkSync testnet first.
+However, the second transfer wouldn't succeed, and we wiil have to wait at least for apx 10 more minutes instead.
+This is where we need to know about a constraint about `block.timestamp` on the current zkSync testnet first.

-As [the documentation explains](https://v2-docs.zksync.io/dev/developer-guides/transactions/blocks.html#block-properties), `block.timestamp` on zkSync testnet returns timestamp in the latest L1 batch, a batch of dozens of L2 blocks, instead of the one in L2 blocks.
-And timestamp of the latest L1 batch is only updated once in a 5~10 minutes as far as it's observed.
+Although [the documentation about blocks on zkSync](https://v2-docs.zksync.io/dev/developer-guides/transactions/blocks.html#block-properties) subtly provides the information about this, it seems like L2 blocks contain two timestamps which are from L1 and in L2.
+Furthermore, `block.timestamp` on testnet returns the one from latest L1 batch instead of L2 blocks, and timestamp in the latest L1 batch is only updated once in 5-10 minutes, as far as it's observed.

+What this means is that basically, block.timestamp in smart contract on zkSync is a delayed value.

-For the referemce, the difference in the latest timestamp between L2 block and L1 batch can be checked the method below:
+The difference in timestamp between the latest L2 block and L1 batch can be checked runnning the code below:
 ```typescript
 const l1BatchRange = await provider.getL1BatchBlockRange(await provider.getL1BatchNumber())
 const l1TimeStamp = (await provider.getBlock(l1BatchRange[1])).l1BatchTimestamp